ckelner/terraform-intro-demo/README.md

 production.

 # Usage
+For a quick rough script for the demo, please look at [demo.md](demo.md); below are instructions on how to work with this terraform configuration template.

 - Switch into the environment you want to create, update, or destroy infrastructure for, e.g. `terraform env select default`.
 A list of environments can be made available by typing `terraform env list`. *Remember* `default` is